-The Sony a7R III is the newest model in Sony’s Alpha line of mirrorless cameras.
-Sporting professional grade specs in a small body, Sony’s mirrorless cameras aim to revolutionize the professional photography world in lightweight, portable packages.
+The Sony a7R III is one of their full frame mirrorless cameras.
+Sporting professional-grade specs in a small body, Sony’s mirrorless cameras aim to revolutionize the professional photography world in lightweight, portable packages.

 As you may or may not know, part of the way that a digital camera works is that a mirror inside the camera reflects the light up to the optical viewfinder.
 This is also how you see the image before you take it.

 In a mirrorless camera, there is no optical viewfinder.
 Instead, the imaging sensor is exposed to light at all times.
 This gives you a digital preview of your image either on the rear LCD screen or an electronic viewfinder (EVF).

 As such, a mirrorless camera doesn’t need nor have a reflex mirror, a key component of DSLR cameras.

 But DSLRs are well trusted because of their true-to-life through-the-lens optical viewfinder system.
 This uses a series of mirrors to reflect light to your eye.

 Mirrorless cameras, on the other hand, have an electronic viewfinder or LCD screen for image monitoring.
 This was something that prevented me from trying mirrorless cameras in the first place.

 Only to find out that my preconceived notions about this were wrong!
 More on that in a bit.